MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-security-browse-safer.md

 - Toggle On – Balanced (Recommended): Microsoft Edge will apply added security protections when users visit  unfamiliar sites but bypass those protections for commonly visited sites.
 This combination provides a practical level of protection against attackers while preserving the user experience for a user’s usual tasks on the web.
 - Toggle On – Strict: Microsoft Edge will apply added security protections for all the sites a user visits.
 Users may report some challenges accomplishing their usual tasks.

-Select the option that’s best for your browsing.

 The following screenshot shows the "Enhance your security on the web" configuration page, with enhanced security enabled and set to provide Balanced security.

 :::image type="content" source="media/microsoft-edge-security-browse-safer/browse-safer-enhance-security-dialog.png" alt-text="Dialog to configure balanced security on the web.":::

-## How "Balanced" mode works
+### How "Balanced" mode works

 Balanced mode is an adaptive mode that builds on user’s behavior on a particular device, and Microsoft’s understanding of risk across the web to give sites that users are most likely to use and trust full access to the web platform, while limiting what new and unfamiliar sites can do.

-Each user will have their own unique site list, automatically populated based on their behavior and manually adjusted, to provide a tailored experience.
-A list that’s unique to each user means that attackers must predict which sites the user trusts, which makes broad exploitation more difficult.

-The feature doesn’t have a single centralized list of sites.
-This strategy is designed to reduce the risk of attack where an attacker can exploit an XSS vulnerability in a site and use that vulnerability to attack other sites in the list.
-In contrast, each user will have their own unique site list, manually or automatically populated to provide a tailored experience.
-A list that’s unique to each user means that an attacker must predict which sites the user trusts, which makes exploitation more difficult.

-The following approaches are used to manage exception lists:

-- automatically
-- manually
-- with enterprise controls

-### Automatic exception list

-Many users want added security without the need to manually manage a list of exception sites.
-In Balanced mode, Microsoft Edge will apply enhanced security to sites that a user doesn't frequently visit while preserving compatibility for most tasks.
+### How "Strict" mode works

+As the name suggests, Strict Mode applies these security protections to all sites by default.
+However, you can still manually add sites to the exception site list and enterprise admin configuration will still apply, if present.
+Strict mode is not appropriate for most end users because it may require some level of configuration for the user to complete their normal tasks.

-### Manual exception list
+### Exception site list

-Users can also create exceptions for certain familiar websites that they trust.
-Use the following steps show how to add a site to your exception list.
+In both Balanced and Strict mode, you can also create exceptions for certain familiar websites that you trust.
+Use the following steps to add a site to your exception list.

 1. In Microsoft Edge, select **Settings and more** > **Settings** > **Privacy, search, and services**.
 2. Verify that **Enhance your security on the web** is turned on.